Tennessee Nursing Colleges, Degrees & Licenses

 Lincoln Memorial University

 Lincoln Memorial University (LMU) offers a master of science in nursing (MSN) degree program with multiple concentration options.
 These options include family nurse practitioner (FNP), family psychiatric mental health nurse practitioner (PMH), and nursing administration.
-The time commitment and number of credits required for graduation vary among the different concentrations.
+The time commitment and number of credits required for graduation vary by concentration.
 Requirements such as clinical placements, directed/research/capstone projects, and certification exams also vary among the concentrations.
 Full- and part-time study options are typically available for these programs.

-Upon completion of their particular concentration, graduates may fill any number of roles in the nursing profession.
-Given the wide variety of potential roles among these concentrations, students seeking an MSN at LMU will likely be able to find a concentration that matches their particular specialization of interest.
+Upon completion of their concentration, graduates may fill a range of roles in the nursing profession.
+Given the wide range of potential roles across these concentrations, students pursuing an MSN at LMU will likely be able to find a concentration that aligns with their specialization.

 • Location: Harrogate, TN